 How to Spot the Problem with Common Tortilla Wraps

 Whenever you shop for any packaged food, it’s a good idea to check out the nutrition label.
 But this is especially true for wraps because the claims on the front of the package can be misleading.
-Brands advertised as “reduced carb” may still have high carbohydrates, and other healthy sounding terms are no guarantee the item is metabolically friendly.
+Brands advertised as “reduced carb” may still have high carbohydrates, and other healthy-sounding terms are no guarantee the item is metabolically friendly.

 Even a popular brand of “100% whole wheat” tortillas contains 34 grams of carbs per tortilla—with an ingredients list that starts with flour and includes two kinds of gums, indicating the food is more highly processed and may be less healthful.
 A “reduced-carb” brand contains 16 grams of carbs per wrap.

-Similarly, a product that advertises itself as a “spinach wrap” might be primarily refined white flour with a dusting of a spinach derivative.
+Similarly, a tortilla that advertises itself as a “spinach wrap” might be primarily refined white flour with a dusting of a spinach derivative.
 Refined white flour is made with processed wheat that has been stripped of a large part of its fiber, protein, vitamins, and minerals.
-Any wrap listing grain flour among its first ingredients will probably spike your blood sugar no matter what “superfood” ingredient it might also contain.
+Any tortilla listing grain flour among its first ingredients will probably spike your blood sugar no matter what “superfood” ingredient it might also contain.

-5 Better Ways to Wrap Your Food
+Tortilla Alternatives: 5 Better Ways to Wrap Your Food

 The best sandwich wraps aren’t found in packaged food aisles.
 Head to the produce section instead.
 There, you’ll find ideal wraps in the big, broad, pliable leaves of collard greens, Swiss chard, kale, and cabbage.
 Just be sure to trim away the toughest part of the stem before wrapping and rolling.
 Bonus: Research indicates kale can help suppress blood sugar increases after meals.